 - “BC ‘wrongdoers’ must pay back government’s health care costs,” The Lawyers Weekly, 2009

-- Vice-Chair, International Legal Issues SLG, DRI Product Liability Committee, 2016-present
+- Chair, International Legal Issues SLG, DRI Product Liability Committee, 2016-present

 - Immediate Past President, Canadian Defence Lawyers, 2014-2015